“I have been very happy with the way the school have helped my child to settle.”

 The infants have playtime each afternoon with a healthy fruit or veg snack provided.

-Infants are taken out to the junior playground by the classteacher and each child is handed over to the parent or named collector.
+Infants are taken out to the infants’ playground by the classteacher and each child is handed over to the parent or named collector.
+Y2 children are handed over to parents on the KS2 playground.
+However, if they have a sibling in Reception or Y1, they are walked round to the infants' playground to be handed over.

-Juniors come out of the Class 8 doors independently and may walk home independently.
+KS2 children come out of the classroom or 'crossroads' doors independently and may walk home independently.

 After school activities